Compare and Recycle

-In the smartphone realm, Samsung and Apple hold the largest market share and it’s only reasonable to compare the two in terms of offering and value retention which appears to be improving for the Galaxy S lineup.
+In the smartphone realm, Samsung and Apple hold the largest market share and it’s only reasonable to compare the two in terms of offering and value retention, which, according to our trade-in data, is diminishing for the Galaxy S lineup.

-We’ve taken average trade-in prices across the entire four generations of Galaxy S series and we found that:
+We’ve taken average monthly trade-in prices across the last five generations of Galaxy S series and we found that:

 Which Samsung Galaxy S Models Lost The Most Value?